-Grantees will be required to have two individuals working directly on the project to attend Post Award Training during the first year of their award and attend an annual ANA Grantee Meeting during each year of their ANA award.
+Grantees will be required to have two individuals working directly on the project attend Post-Award Training during the first year of their award and attend an annual ANA Grantee Meeting during each year of their ANA award.
 Please refer to Section IV.2.
-Content and Form of Application Submission, The Project Description, and The Project Budget and Budget Justification, and the Appendix A, Suggested Travel Costs for more information on how to include this in the budget.
+Content and Form of Application Submission, The Project Description, and The Project Budget and Budget Justification, for more information on how to include this in the budget.